 Verdict

-Focus Factor has a high quality compound of vitamins and minerals.
-It also contains some truly great brain enhancing ingredients.
-The trouble is, that most of them are not in high enough quantities and only half of the usual nootropic benefits are tackled.
+Focus Factor has a high-quality compound of vitamins and minerals.
+It also contains some truly helpful brain-enhancing ingredients.
+The trouble is that only half of the usual nootropic benefits are tackled.

 We’d prefer to see more focus on the anxiety and mood boosting elements that we see in many other brands.
 However, if memory and concentration are your main aim, then Focus Factor should see you good.